-Egyptians love tart flavors like the bracing, floral herb sumac, which is rubbed all over this juicy chicken.
-Cookbook author Suzanne Zeidy cooks it in a rotisserie, although an oven yields equally delicious results.
-Note: Allow at least 24 hours for brining chicken.
+Cookbook author Suzanne Zeidy cooks this juicy chicken—rubbed all over in bracing, floral sumac—in a rotisserie, although an oven yields equally delicious results.
+Allow at least 24 hours for brining the chicken.

 - ½ cup kosher salt, plus more